 For the first-time visitor, Delhi can be a bit overwhelming.
 It’s huge, sprawling, packed with people and cars and, well, just a little polluted.
 If this is the first city where you’re landing in India, you may be tempted to turn around and run off to the beaches of Thailand.
 But DON’T!

 Delhi is filled chockablock with an amazing amount of sights to see, fabulous eating opportunities and markets like nowhere else on earth.
 Take a deep (fresh) breath, and relax your way into Mother India by enjoying all that Delhi has to offer.
 Here are some ways to ease into the city…

 1. Stay in a quiet neighborhood.
 Majnu Ka Tilla, a Tibetan refugee village in northern Delhi, is a good option as it is away from the main city area and is found behind a walled-in area where rickshaws and cars are not allowed.
 It’s peaceful.

 2. Try a home stay.
 Join a program like Servas, Couchsurfing.com, Globalfreeloaders.com.
 These connect travelers with people willing to host them and no money exchanges hands (at least it’s not supposed to!).
 Alternately, you can stay in a bed and breakfast which are just beginning to gain some traction as popular alternatives to hotels.

-A home stay allows you to get a glimpse into how the locals live and, often, homes are found in residential, gated communities which will be far more quiet than in areas where hotels are located.
+A homestay allows you to get a glimpse into how the locals live and, often, homes are found in residential, gated communities, which are far quieter than areas where hotels are located.